microsoft/playwright/docs/src/test-snapshots-js.md

 > Note that `snapshotName` also accepts an array of path segments to the snapshot file such as `expect(value).toMatchSnapshot(['relative', 'path', 'to', 'snapshot.png'])`.
 > However, this path must stay within the snapshots directory for each test file (i.e. `a.spec.js-snapshots`), otherwise it will throw.

 Playwright Test uses the [pixelmatch](https://github.com/mapbox/pixelmatch) library.
-You can pass comparison `threshold` as an option.
+You can [pass various options](./test-assertions#expectvaluetomatchsnapshotname-options) to modify its behavior:

 ```js js-flavor=js
 // example.spec.js